renugoel/renugoel/README.md

 ► Experienced in Python, Advanced SQL.

                     PROJECTS DONE

                               1

 EDA Identify-the-best-source-of-recruitment-for-a-tech-startupEDA Identify-the-best-source-of-recruitment-for-a-tech-startup
 Apr 2024 - Apr 2024Apr 2024 - Apr 2024
 Aim to do this project to help the companies identify the best ways to attract the top talent people.
 Approach:Find the insight w.r.t attrition rate and sales quota feature..
--Identified the significance variables that can able to maintain the company performance
+-Identified the significance variables that can able to maintain the company performance.

                             2

 Pridiction ofUber cab pricePridiction ofUber cab price Apr 2024 - Apr 2024Apr 2024 - Apr 2024
-Build a multiple Linear regression models using (statsmodel OLS) for the prediction of uber cab prices. use VIF(variance_inflation_factor) for feature selection Model evaluation using R2 and p value
+Build a multiple Linear regression models using (statsmodel OLS) for the prediction of uber cab prices. use VIF(variance_inflation_factor) for feature selection Model evaluation using R2 and p value.

                             3

 Telecom churn(logistic regression)Telecom churn(logistic regression)